Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

 \begin{proposition} Let $I = \tuple{\agentSet, \resourceSet, L, \pi^0}$ be an instance and let $\pi^{TTC}$ be the allocation returned by the TTC algorithm on $I$.
 Then $\pi^{TTC}$ is reachable by swap-deals from $\pi^0$. \end{proposition}

-\begin{proof} We show that any cycle-deal applied during by the TTC algorithm can be implemented as a sequence of improving swap-deals.
-For a given step of the algorithm, we consider $R$ the set of resources and $N$ the set of agent remaining at this step and $\pi$ the current partial allocation.
+\begin{proof} We show that any cycle-deal applied by TTC can be implemented as a sequence of improving swap-deals.
+For a given step of the algorithm, we consider $R$ the set of resources and $N$ the set of agents remaining at this step and $\pi$ the current partial allocation.

 Let $\mu$ be the next cycle-deal to be applied, and let $R_{\mu}$ and $N_{\mu}$ be respectively the set of resources and the set of agents involved in $\mu$.
 We must prove that the allocation $\pi[\mu]$ can be reached by a sequence of swap-deals.
 When $|R_{\mu}| = 2$, $\mu$ is actually a swap-deal and the claim is trivially true.